MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-console-part-2.md

 ## Debug: View variables

 1. In the highlighted code, hover over variables such as `cleanNum1` and `op`.
-You see the current values for these variables, `8` and `d` respectively, which appear in DataTips.
+The current values for these variables, `8` and `d` respectively, appear in DataTips.

    ![Screenshot that shows viewing a DataTip.](media/vs-2019/calculator-2-debug-view-datatip.png)